KubeRocketCI/docs/versioned_docs/version-3.15/about-platform.md

 **Pipelines**: Covering the end-to-end CI/CD process, pipelines in KubeRocketCI automate the integration and delivery workflows, connecting the above components seamlessly.

+**[krci CLI](./operator-guide/advanced-installation/krci-cli.md)**: A terminal client for the Portal API that exposes projects, deployments, environments, and security findings as structured output.
+The same command works interactively, in a script, in a pipeline, or in the shell session of an AI coding agent.

 ### Technology Stack

 KubeRocketCI's technology stack is adaptable to most popular public clouds such as AWS, Azure, and GCP, with support for private/hybrid clouds based on OpenStack.
 The containerization layer is powered by Kubernetes or OpenShift, offering flexibility and choice in deployment options.